ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

 * cofibrations are the same as before, $cof_{L_S C } = cof_C$;

-* acyclic cofibrations are the cofibrations that are $S$-local weak equivalences
+* acyclic cofibrations are the cofibrations that are $S$-local weak equivalences.

 =--